gep13/gep13/input/blog/using-windows-live-writer.md

 Title: Using Windows Live Writer
 Published: 26/6/2010
 Tags:
-- Microsoft
+- microsoft
-- Windows Live Writer
+- windows live writer
 ---

 I have just discovered the Windows Live Writer package which is distributed as one of the Windows Live Essentials packages, along with:

 - Photo Gallery
 - Movie Maker
 - Mail
 - Messenger
 - Family Safety
 - Toolbar

 You can find more information about it [here](http://explore.live.com/windows-live-writer) and Windows Live Essentials [here](http://explore.live.com/windows-live-essentials?os=other).